 Watch a Soccer Game of FC Barcelona at Camp Nou

 Ok, in all fairness this might not be such a cultural thing or something to only do in winter in Barcelona, but I did attend a soccer or football match of FC Barcelona at Camp Nou stadium.

-The biggest soccer stadium of Europe, Camp Nou is the holy grail of soccer.
+The biggest soccer stadium in Europe, Camp Nou is the holy grail of soccer.

-And FC Barcelona or Barça the ultimate soccer club.
+And FC Barcelona or Barça is the ultimate soccer club.

 And I don’t even like soccer.